-The ASTC or CAST or unit circle method for finding two angles having a given sin, cos or tan
+The ASTC or CAST or unit circle method for finding two angles having a given sine, cosine or tangent

 In this method you draw a set of axes and label the quadrants 1, 2, 3 and 4